Acute Flaccid Myelitis

 Acute flaccid myelitis (AFM) is a rare but serious condition.
 It affects the nervous system, specifically the area of spinal cord called gray matter, which causes the muscles and reflexes in the body to become weak.
 This condition is not new, but the increase in cases starting in 2014 is.
 CDC estimates that less than one in a million people in the United States will get AFM every year.
 There are a variety of possible causes of AFM, such as viruses, environmental toxins, and genetic disorders.
 Most of the cases that CDC has learned about have been in children.
 To date, 601 cases of AFM have been confirmed in the United States since tracking began in 2014.

 Three cases of AFM were confirmed in Montana residents in 2018.
 All were in adults >18 years.
 CDEpi will update this webpage as additional information becomes available.

 Most people will have sudden onset of arm or leg weakness and loss of muscle tone and reflexes.
 In addition to arm or leg weakness, some will have:

 - difficulty with swallowing or slurred speech.

 Numbness or tingling is rare in people with AFM, although some people have pain in their arms or legs.
-Some people with AFM may be unable to pass urine (pee).
+Some people with AFM may be unable to urinate.
 The most severe symptom of AFM is respiratory failure that can happen when the muscles involved with breathing become weak.
 This can require urgent ventilator support (breathing machine).
-In very rare cases, it is possible that the process in the body that triggers AFM may also trigger other serious neurologic complications that could lead to death.
+In very rare cases, it is possible that the process in the body that triggers AFM may also trigger other serious neurological complications that could lead to death.